jasonmpittman/research-ideas/research-ideas-2017.md

 ## May
 #### Week 1
+What is the psychological effect of calling an activity a 'game' compared to a 'competition'?

+To what degree does citation count correlate with quality of published research within the citation list?

+What is a sufficiently large citation count to be perceived as being a source of learning?

 #### Week 2
+How can bidirectional knowledge trust be measured in an artificial intelligence tutoring system?

+Why has pedagogical theory evolved over time to be less objectivist and more constructionist?

+To what extent does academic assessment have a positive effect on in-class student performance?

+How will an artificial intelligence tutor express an epistemology for *knowing* a concept versus an operation?

 #### Week 3
 How do game engine mechanisms co-evolve alongside gaming community preferences for game features?